Ayutthaya was hot. Brutally hot. The sort of heat that rapidly sapped your energy, reducing you to a damp, slowly moving shadow of your usual self.

 Although you can catch a bus to Ayutthaya, the easiest way is to travel by train from Hua Lamphong station, on the northern edge of Bangkok’s Chinatown area and accessible from the city’s metro system.
 Trains are frequent and cheap.

 Although ticket prices vary according to the type of train, my one-way third-class ticket cost a mere 15 THB (around 30p).
 There is no need to book a ticket in advance; just turn up at the station and buy a ticket for the next train at the counter.
-But if you would like to check the train times in advance, here is the timetable.
+But if you would like to check times in advance, here is the train timetable.

 What to expect on a train journey from Bangkok to Ayutthaya